-Anderson joined the department in 1992 as an engineer-in-training in the Office of Systems Planning.
-He served various roles within the office until his appointment to director of the Office of Systems Planning in 2002.
+Anderson joined the department in 1992 as an engineer-in-training in the Systems Planning Bureau.
+He served various roles within the bureau until his appointment to director of the Office of Systems Planning in 2002.
 He was appointed director of the Planning, Programming, & Modal Division in January 2009.

-Anderson is a 1991 graduate of Iowa State University with a bachelor's degree in civil engineering.
+Anderson is a 1991 graduate of Iowa State University with a bachelor's degree in Civil Engineering.